Skip to main content

 Woman Eating Healthy Salad

 After any surgery, consuming a healthy diet is essential to healing and a speedy recovery.
-However, diet after hernia surgery is a little more specialized than just getting the right balance of nutrients.
-While the specifics will vary based on where your hernia was located and how extensive the surgery was, most dietary guidelines after hernia repair in Baltimore are pretty similar.
+A hernia occurs when tissue protrudes through a weakened section of the abdominal wall, and diet after hernia surgery is a little more specialized than just getting the right balance of nutrients.
+While the specifics will vary based on where your hernia was located and how extensive the surgery was, most dietary guidelines after hernia repair near Baltimore are pretty similar.

-Right after surgery, your diet is likely to be restricted to liquids for 12 to 24 hours, especially if the hernia involved the intestines.
+Right after surgery, your diet is likely to be restricted to liquids for 12 to 24 hours, especially if the hernia involves the intestines.
 This liquid diet is for a few reasons.
 First, many patients experience nausea and vomiting from anesthesia, which solid food can aggravate.
 Second, it is best to keep pressure off the abdomen and intestines after most hernia repairs.
+During this period, it is also recommended to eat small meals to ease digestive pressure and support nutrient intake.

 Diet While Healing From Hernia Repair